umayuxlabs/JupyterDock/index.md

 For the moment we have JupyterDock only available for MAC OS

 ### Requirements

-* Make sure to have installed docker in your computer.
+1. Make sure to have installed docker in your computer.
-* Make sure to have installed jupyter lab in your docker image.
+2. Make sure to have installed jupyter lab in your docker image.
+3. Download <a href="https://github.com/umayuxlabs/JupyterDock/raw/master/release/JupyterDock.zip"> JupyterDock app </a>

 By default an image with several data science tools and jupyter lab installed is available.

 ### Launch JupyterDock
 1. Before you start a jupyter instance, you need to select the image from docker hub with your customized environment.